Deploying Open-Source Large Language Models: A performance Analysis: Prerequisites

 \subsection{Quantification}

 Some models can be very large, making it particularly difficult to load them into the available hardware - limited by its VRAM.
 To address this problem, one of the best solutions is to quantify our models.
 Instead of writing the values of our weights on 16 or 32 bits, we can accept a slight loss of precision and write them on 4 or 8 bits.
 This loss has been evaluated several times, and although it varies depending on the models and quantification methods used, we can affirm that it is negligible up to 6-bits and acceptable up to 4-bits.
 However, for a number of parameters greater than 70 billion, the models are robust enough to allow quantification below 4-bits while maintaining good coherence.
+Among the different quantification methods \cite{rajput2024benchmarking}, we can mention AWQ \cite{lin2024awq}, GPTQ \cite{frantar2022gptq}, and GGUF (llama.cpp).